ValentinMaz/Power-Platform-Samples/Solution Deployer/README.md

 ## Pre-requisites
 - Access to an environment with Dataverse enabled
 - The following connectors need to be enabled on the enviornment: Dataverse, Office 365 for Outlook, Power Apps for Admins, Power Automate for Admins, Power Platform for Admins.
-- The Power Platform Tenant Administrator role is needed for the account owning the solution flows and using the Model Driven App
+- The Power Platform Tenant Administrator role is needed for the account owning the solution flows and using the Model Driven App.
+Or at least, the account should be System Administrator of the Environments used for Source and Target
 - A premium license is required for the Admins using the App

 ## The Solution